Industry-Funded Scallop Program

 Reports and Monitoring

-The reports below track Observer coverage assignment, achieved coverage, and the desired target coverages ratesfor the Scallop Access and Open areas.
-Please note, the scallop year runs March-February.
+The reports below track observer coverage assignment, achieved coverage, and the desired target coverages rates for the Scallop Access and Open areas.
+Please note, the scallop year runs April-March.